Price's law for spin fields on a Schwarzschild background: Introduction

-\begin{remark} \begin{itemize} \item The results in point \ref{point:suffidecay:intro} of this theorem verify the sharp decay rates for the spin $s=\pm \sfrak$ components on a Schwarzschild background presented in the above Table 1.
-In particular, it suggests that the correct asymptotic decay rates should be a combination of the conjectured Price's law in \cite{Price1972SchwScalar,Price1972SchwIntegerSpin} and the heuristic claim of Barack--Ori in \cite{bo99}; \item The function $r^{\ell-\sfrak}\hellz$ is a zero energy mode to the equation of an $\ell=\ell_0$ mode of the spin $-\sfrak$ component $\NPR_{-\sfrak}$, with the limit $\lim_{r\to \infty}\hellz=1$;
+\item{(General and precise versions).} Both points \ref{point:suffidecay:intro} and \ref{point:ccinfty:intro} are immediate corollaries (and special cases) of Theorem \ref{summary:PL:v:pm:global:HiGhmodes}, where the asymptotic conditions at infinity for the initial data on $\Sigmazero$ are explicitly imposed.
+In fact, we will prove Theorem \ref{summary:PL:nv:pm:global:HM} for the non-vanishing Newman--Penrose constant (NVNPC) case in Section \ref{sect:NVNPC:PL} and Theorem \ref{summary:PL:v:pm:global:HiGhmodes} for the vanishing Newman--Penrose constant (VNPC) case in Section \ref{sect:VNPC:PL}, both theorems requiring milder assumptions on the initial data than Theorem \ref{thm:main:intro}.

-\item The precise version of point \ref{point:suffidecay:intro} is in Theorem \ref{summary:PL:nv:pm:global}, where the conditions for the initial data are explicitly imposed, the constant coefficients $C_{\sfrak,1}$, $C_{\sfrak,2}$ and $C_{\sfrak, 3}$ of the asymptotic profiles are explicitly expressed in terms of the initial data and from the explicit form of the wave equation satisfied by the spin $s$ components, and the constant $D$ is expressed in terms of some finite regularity norm of the initial data.
-Further, the \underline{global} asymptotic profiles are computed in Theorem \ref{summary:PL:nv:pm:global}, not merely in the regions $\{\rb\geq \tb^{1+\veps_0}\}$ and $\{\rb\leq \tb^{1- \veps_0}\}$ as in point \ref{point:suffidecay:intro};
+\item {(Verify the Price's law).} This theorem verifies the sharp decay rates for the spin $s=\pm \sfrak$ components on a Schwarzschild background presented in the above Table \ref{tabel:PL}.
+In particular, it suggests that the correct asymptotic decay rates should be a combination of the conjectured Price's law in \cite{Price1972SchwScalar,Price1972SchwIntegerSpin} and the heuristic claim of Barack--Ori in \cite{bo99}.